 It’s easy to see both deserts, and even possibly hike in both deserts, in just one day in Joshua Tree National Park.

-The park also boasts a stunning dark sky without any of the light pollution from the city, which frequently brings in stargazers.
+The park also showcases a stunning dark sky without any of the light pollution from the city, which frequently brings in stargazers.
 If you’ve never seen the night sky from a dark desert, you should definitely make this a priority!

-so what exactly is a joshua tree?
+So what exactly is a Joshua Tree?

 “Joshua Trees” are not actually trees at all, but rather part of the Yucca plant family.
 Yucca Brevifolia, to be exact.
 Inside the park you will see everything from baby one-barrel yuccas to towering Joshua Trees with tons of twisting spindly arms.
 It’s been said that Dr. Seuss derived inspiration from the Joshua Tree, but I have no idea if that is true (though it certainly looks believable).